Fritzforcode/PyPenguin/docs/sprites.md

 * `"comments"`: An array of comments, that are not attached to a block.
 [Docs](comments.md)

 * `"currentCostume"`: The costume number of the sprite.
 Must be an integer and at least `0`.
+Must refer to the index of an existing costume in ˋ"costumes"ˋ.

 * `"costumes"`: An array of the costumes/brackdrops of the sprite.
 [Docs](assets.md#what-a-costume-looks-like)